hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 RUN apt-get update && apt-get install -y --no-install-recommends \
     sudo unzip daemontools git-core ssh wget curl psmisc iproute2 openssh-client redis-tools netcat-openbsd
 ```

+### Image initialisation
+If you wish to run certain initialisation commands, during runtime, in your image before it gets used by TFE then you can create a script in `/usr/local/bin/init_custom_worker.sh`.
+The only requirement is for the script to be executable.
+This script, and all commands invoked by it, will be executed right before TFE runs `terraform init`.

 ## Operational Mode Decision